Ehsan Hajsafi

-Hajsafi is regarded as a utility player, being able to play as left midfielder, left-back, defensive midfielder, and winger.
+Hajsafi is regarded as a utility player, being able to play as a winger, left-back or defensive midfielder.

 In 2009, Hajsafi was selected by Goal.com as the most promising player in Asian football.

-Hajsafi has represented Iran at the 2014 and 2018 FIFA World Cups and also 2011, 2015 and 2019 AFC Asian Cup tournaments, in addition to Sepahan at the 2007 FIFA Club World Cup.
+Hajsafi has represented Iran at the 2014, 2018 and 2022 editions of the FIFA World Cup, as well as the 2011, 2015, 2019 and 2023 AFC Asian Cup tournaments.

 Club career

 Sepahan

 Hajsafi started his career in Zob Ahan in 2000 and left the club in 2006, joining Sepahan.

-He was extracted from Sepahan youth academy by Luka Bonačić.
+He was found at the Sepahan youth academy by Luka Bonačić.
 Hajsafi played two matches from the start in the 2007 FIFA Club World Cup and has been a regular for Sepahan during recent seasons.
 Sepahan came second in the 2007 AFC Champions League.

 Ehsan takes set pieces for Sepahan and plays both in central and left midfield, having scored six league goals for Sepahan in the 2007–08 season.
 In the last game of the league match against Persepolis, Hajsafi scored a goal for Sepahan that could have granted Sepahan the title, but Persepolis scored the vital winning goal in stoppage time to win the title.
 He continued to perform well and scored wonderful goals for Sepahan in the 2008–09 season.
 He was tested as the left back in the 2009–10 season when Sepahan won the league, and extended his contract with Sepahan for two another years.